basho/rfc/open/query-buffers.md

 4. Clients will be able to set an **expiry timeout** for query buffers, in a new optional field in the `tsqueryreq` message.

+5. Another optional field, `buffer_id`, will be introduced in `tsqueryresp` and `tsqueryreq`, which will be used to return the unique ID of a newly created query buffer, as well as supply it in follow-up queries.

 ### Initial and follow-up queries

-1. Regular, non-streaming queries with an ORDER BY clause are eligible for query buffers.
+1. Regular, non-streaming queries with an ORDER BY or LIMIT clause (referred to in this document as "eligible") will cause query buffers created for them.

-2. **Follow-up queries** are those which have SELECT, FROM, WHERE, GROUP BY and ORDER BY expressions identical with some previously issued query (which is then called "initial query" in relation to those following it).
+2. **Follow-up queries** are those which (a) have SELECT, FROM, WHERE, GROUP BY and ORDER BY expressions identical with some previously issued query (which is then called "initial query" in relation to those following it), and (b) have a matching query bufer ID in `buffer_id` field of the `tsqueryreq` field.

 3. A **query hash** can be computed for a query, which shall be the same for any two queries related to each other as initial and follow-up, and unique otherwise.

+4. Each query buffer will have a **query buffer ID** uniquely identifying it.
+This identifier will be returned in `tsqueryresp` and must be supplied in `tsqueryreq` of each follow-up query in order for it to be redirected to an existing query buffer with a matching ID.

 ### Execution steps